-The School Lunch Fund reported an increase in fund balance of \$10,941 for fiscal 2021.
-Expenses related to food service operations increased \$234,879 as a result of an increase in program services during COVID-19.
+The School Lunch Fund reported an increase in fund balance of \$717,773 for fiscal 2022.
+Federal sources revenue increased as a result of additional funding available due to the COVID-19 pandemic.
+Expenses related to food service operations increased \$796,011 as a result of an increase in food services costs during the fiscal year.